MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex7_Investigate.md

 28. Select **Insights** and review.
 .
-29. Select the Base20E Host graphic.
+29. Select the Base20E Host graphic (your WIN1 device name may vary depending on how it was deployed by your lab hoster).

 30. Select **Timeline** and review.